Fall Protection Policy

 - Working from ladders where the employee’s feet are more than 6 feet above the base surface.

-The Calvin College Fall Protection Program shall apply to all employees who are exposed to a falling hazard of six feet or more to a lower level.
+The Calvin University Fall Protection Program shall apply to all employees who are exposed to a falling hazard of six feet or more to a lower level.
 Employees will not be required, nor allowed to perform any duties which require the employee to get closer than six feet to an unprotected edge, platform, walkway of any building or utilize elevated equipment unless the employee is properly secured from falling.

 Additionally, the Fall Protection Program shall apply to all employees in order to minimize slips, trips and falls on the same elevation.
 All employees shall control fall hazards in their work area by maintaining good housekeeping and shall report conditions that may lead to slips, trips and falls to Environmental, Health and Occupational Safety (EHS).